Implementing Lean Methodology: Steps For Success

 Lean methodology originated in manufacturing, but its principles can be extended to any business process.

 The core idea is to maximize customer value while minimizing waste.
-Waste is defined as any activity or process that consumes resources without creating value for the customer.
+Waste is any activity or process that consumes resources without creating value for the customer.

 The main elements of lean methodology include: